 Odyssey of the Mind is a creative problem-solving competition for students from kindergarten through college.
 It provides teams with the opportunity to learn creative problem solving, teamwork, brainstorming, self reliance and respect for individuals strengths.

 Chess Club – The chess clubs meet after school once or twice each week for chess players of all skill levels, grades 1-12.

-Elementary Archery Team - Students in grades 4 and 5 may participate on the LCS Archery Team.
+Elementary Archery Team - Students in the fourth and fifth grades may participate on the LCS Archery Team.
 The group meets on Tuesdays and Thursdays from December to May and competes in the NASP state tournament and other local tournaments.
 Contact James or Barb Moore for more information.

 Flag League Football – Boys and girls in grades K5-5 may take part in the Viking Flag Football League that runs during the months of September and October.
 Practices are held on Friday afternoons and games are held on Saturday mornings.
 Contact Todd Radford if you have questions.

 A-Team - Students in fifth grade may be on the Academic Team.
 The group competes against other schools in the area.

 Elementary students have the opportunity to go on several different field trips throughout the year, as well as participate in a number of special activities, retreats, athletic events, fine arts festivals and camps.